-Have you ever tasted shortcrust pastry with avocado, that means made with avocado instead of butter?
+Have you ever tasted shortcrust pastry with avocado, made with avocado instead of butter?

-After hearing about it on some occasions, I absolutely wanted to try it.
-And having found nothing on sale, no cookies or pies, nor desserts with avocado, I geared up 🙂 and made my own beautiful shortcrust pastry with avocado.
+After hearing about it on several occasions, I absolutely wanted to try it.
+And not finding anything on sale, no cookies or pies, nor sweets with avocado, I equipped myself 🙂 and I made my own beautiful shortcrust pastry with avocado.

-I bought a couple of avocados (or is it avocados? who knows!) and waited a few days for them to ripen.
+I bought a couple of avocados (or avocados? who knows!) and waited a few days for them to ripen.

-PS: be careful because avocado is tricky, it can go from the stage of “it’s rock hard to the touch so it’s not ripe yet” to the stage of “dang it seemed ripe but the flesh is brown and I have to throw everything away, even though you couldn’t tell from the skin.”
+PS: Be careful because avocado is tricky, it can go from the stage of “it’s very hard to the touch so it’s not ripe yet” to the stage of “oh no, it seemed ripe but the flesh is brown and I have to throw everything away, even though the skin didn’t show anything.”
 So, don’t wait for it to be soft to the touch, because it might already be too late. 😉

-About a month ago, one evening, I decided to try my hand, and since I really didn’t know where to start regarding weights and measures of flour, sugar or avocado, eggs yes or no, etc., I started searching for recipes, keyword: avocado instead of butter.
+About a month ago, one evening, I decided to try, and since I had no idea where to start regarding weights and measures of flour, sugar, or avocado, whether to use eggs or not, etc., I started looking for recipes, keyword: avocado instead of butter.

-Sometimes “googling” bores me because despite the approximately fifty-six thousand or so results, I somehow end up not finding what I’m looking for…
+It could be that sometimes “Googling” bores me, because despite the approximately more or less fifty-six thousand results, I end up not finding what I’m looking for…

-…or maybe it’s because sometimes I do these searches at the last minute, like, for example, when I’ve already poured the flour into the bowl, already cut the avocado into pieces and come to the computer with floury and damp hands and with the anxiety of “and-if-in-the-meantime-the-avocado-turns-brown-?”…
+…or maybe it’s because sometimes I do these searches at the last minute, like when I’ve already poured the flour into the bowl, already cut the avocado into pieces, and come to the computer with floury and damp hands and the anxiety that “what if in the meantime my avocado darkens?”

 …and the anxiety of “I have to hurry, it’s late”…

-In these circumstances, finding the right recipe for me can become a real challenge, torn as I am between the curiosity to read all the existing recipes and the anxiety of seeing my perfect recipe realized.
-Because I know, I know I could end up spending the whole evening in front of the computer, fascinated by the many possible achievable recipes, and with all good intentions, the ingredients are over there in the kitchen waiting for me.
+In these instances, finding the right recipe for me can become really difficult, torn between the curiosity to read all the existing recipes and the anxiety of seeing my perfect recipe realized.
+Because I know, I know that I could end up spending the entire evening in front of the computer, fascinated by the many possible recipes, with the ingredients waiting for me in the kitchen.

-And so, in the end, after trying to read two or three recipes for cupcakes and brownies that had nothing to do with shortcrust pastry, and one for a shortcrust pastry that the author, if I understood correctly in my hasty reading, already planned to modify… I decided to give up and go back to the kitchen to do it my way.
-And I ended up deciding that a simple personal variation of my classic shortcrust pastry, the one made with butter but instead using avocado, could be the best thing to do.
-Practicality, simplicity, and no unnecessary complications, and off I go with my personal recipe made by intuition.
+And so, in the end, after trying to read two or three recipes, of cupcakes and brownies that had nothing to do with shortcrust, and one of a shortcrust that the author, from what I understood in my hasty reading, already planned to modify… I decided to give up and go back to the kitchen to do my own thing.
+I ended up deciding that a simple personal variation of my classic shortcrust pastry, the one made with butter but using avocado instead, could be the best thing to do.
+Practicality, simplicity, and no unnecessary complications, and off I go with my personal recipe made by feel.

 〰〰〰